Bone marrow stem cells

 Our unique preparation

-Bone marrow is usually obtained from the iliac crest area of the hip using a special needle.
+Bone marrow is usually obtained from the iliac crest area of the pelvis using a special needle.
+Fluoroscopy is used to ensure correct needle placement.
 The marrow is then concentrated in a special centrifuge to yield bone marrow aspirate concentrate (BMAC).

-In a BMAC procedure, pain relief is not only because of the stem cells, but also because of a very potent concentration of anti-inflammatory cytokines present within the BMAC itself.
+Pain relief from a BMAC procedure is not only because of the stem cells, but also because of a very potent concentration of anti-inflammatory cytokines present within the BMAC itself.
 Cytokines are small proteins released by cells.
 They have a specific effect on the interactions and communications between cells.
 They are often either pro-inflammatory or anti-inflammatory in nature.
 Our special processing of the bone marrow to create BMAC results in the anti-inflammatory cytokines being in a much larger concentration than the pro-inflammatory cytokines.

 Bone Marrow ASPIRATE Concentrate